Carissa

 She's also put out impressive media appearances, including countless web edits and segments, and she starred in a documentary, Riss, that focused on body image issues.

-Carissa Moore started collecting wins at NSSA junior surf competitions and top spots at the ISA World Junior Surfing Championships, where she helped Hawaii win a team victory.
+Moore started collecting wins at NSSA junior surf competitions and top spots at the ISA World Junior Surfing Championships, where she helped Hawaii win a team victory.
 In all, she clinched a record 11 NSSA amateur titles, and at age 16 in 2008, she became the youngest champion at a Triple Crown of Surfing event when she won the Reef Hawaiian Pro.

-In 2010, Carissa qualified for her first season on the ASP World Tour, now called the World Surf League.
+In 2010, Moore qualified for her first season on the ASP World Tour, now called the World Surf League.
 She won two major contests in that debut season, finished third overall, and was named Rookie of the Year.
 Not bad for a 17-year-old newbie.

-The following season, Carissa was the youngster to watch on the World Tour.
+The following season, Moore was the youngster to watch on the World Tour.
 She lived up to her reputation, winning three events and claiming her first World crown.
 At 18, she became the youngest person – male or female – to win a surfing world title.

-Carissa retook top World Tour honours in 2013 and 2015.
+Moore retook top World Tour honours in 2013 and 2015.
 Then, after three quick titles within five years, finishing on the top step of the podium in both 2016 and 2017 required a certain mental adjustment, but she sees it as part of the journey.